NewDevCoding/yc_directory/README.md

 bun dev
 ```

 #NOTE: Built using next@canary so has issues whenever canary updates appear.
-To combat this, when there is a server err0r related to next canary,
+To combat this, when there is a server error related to next canary,
 run:

 ```bash